 Chapter 13 Obligations: The Debtor Must Pay a Filing Fee

-When filing for Chapter 13, the debtor must pay a filing fee of $235 and a $39 administrative fee.
+When filing for Chapter 13, the debtor must pay a filing fee and administrative fee.
 The debtor can pay the fees in up to four installments as long as the court receives the last installment within 120 days from the date that the debtor filed for bankruptcy or within 180 days from the date that the debtor filed for bankruptcy if the court grants an extension.
 Failing to pay the fees may result in the dismissal of the filer's case.

 Chapter 13 Obligations: The Debtor Must Repay Creditors